abramstyle/kaonjs/README.md

 ### build
 - build.host - The dev server will server at this host.
 - build.port - the dev server port.
+- build.path - the dev server url path.
 - webpack - if you will override default webpack configurations, then specify this path, and it should be an function witch return webpack configuration with given env.
 If no file found, an warn will be shown.
-- path - the build result path.
+- build.target - the build result path.

 ## command line
 command: `keon <cmd> [options]`